owncloud/ocis/services/settings/README.md

 ## Settings Management

-oCIS services can register *settings bundles* with the settings service.
+Infinite Scale services can register *settings bundles* with the settings service.

 ## Settings Usage